dev-rebase/dev-rebase.github.io/docs/observability.md

 Observability helps you move from being reactive to proactive.
 Instead of waiting for users to report a bug or for a system to crash, you can identify potential issues and slow parts before they impact the user experience.
 Imagine you've deployed a new feature for an e-commerce site.
 Suddenly, users are reporting that adding items to the cart is slow.
 Without observability, you'd be guessing the cause.
 Is it a slow front-end rendering component?
 A frozen UI thread in the mobile app?
 A network issue?
 A backend API?
 A database query?

+Observability is crucial for both application and infrastructure monitoring.
+While DevOps teams focus on infrastructure observability (servers, networks, databases), the focus here is on application-level observability which helps you understand how the application behaves in production.

 With good observability, you can look at the data your system is producing and find the exact part of the application, code, or infrastructure that is causing the slowdown.
 This practice is important for:

 - Faster Debugging: Quickly find the root cause of problems in production, reducing downtime and user frustration.